hs18582/Find-The-Ant/Documentation/Technical Documentation.md

 # FIND THE ANT

 ## PROJECT OBJECTIVES:
-CREATE A GAME WHERE THE USER HAS TO INTERACT WITH THE INTERFACE AND TRY TO FIND THE ANT USING THE CLUES GIVEN
+CREATE A GAME WHERE THE USER HAS TO INTERACT WITH THE INTERFACE AND TRY TO FIND THE ANT USING THE CLUES GIVEN, THE SHORTEST TIME AND/ OR WITH THE LOWEST SCORE

 ## IMPLEMENTATION PLAN:
 basic idea of an Ant behind a grid and the user must click on the boxes and find the ant.
 Clues with be given through dots that the ants leaves behind at times, the darker it is the more recent it has been to that box